aleensleem/Documentation/04_Challenges/NodeJS-Challenge/readme.md

 This application will allow to enter tasks, delete tasks, edit tasks, and list all tasks.
 This is called a Create Read Update Delete, or CRUD for shot.

-To control the application, we will use command line commands that we will invent and program ourselves.
+To control the helloapplication, we will use command line commands that we will invent and program ourselves.

 For example, if our file is called "tasks.js":